 - 1. Fill up completely the fuel tank.
 Open the fuel valve. - 2.
-To avoid spills, Dispatch a non flint cloth around the nose tubing (C) of the fuel filter holder and loose it up (see picture on left side of this page). - 3.
-Pump the fuel using the push button (B) back and forth until fuel free of air bubbles flows out of the venting screw.
+To avoid spills, Dispatch a non lint cloth around the venting screw (C) of the fuel filter holder and loose it up. - 3.
+Pump the fuel using the lever (B) back and forth until fuel free of air bubbles flows out of the venting screw.